statistico/statistico-odds-warehouse/README.md

 # Statistico Odds Warehouse

-This application is responsible for parsing and storing market odds data for different sports events.
+This application is responsible for parsing and storing market odds data for different sport events.

 ## Getting started
 To develop this application locally you will need to following tools and language version installed:
 - Docker
 - Docker Compose
-- Golang >=1.13.9
+- Golang >=1.17

 ## Applications
 This service provides one application: